kHarshit/kHarshit.github.io/_poetry/she-walks-in-beauty.md

 img_source: /img/poems/SheWalksInBeauty.jpg
 explanations:
   - >
-    Byron compares the woman's beauty to a cloudless, star-filled night.
+    The poem compares the woman's beauty to a cloudless, star-filled night.
-    He describes a perfect harmony of light and dark in her face and eyes, a balance that makes her beauty striking yet gentle.
+    It describes a perfect harmony of light and dark in her face and eyes, a balance that makes her beauty striking yet gentle.
   - >
     Even a small change would disrupt her "nameless grace."
 Every feature,